cbev0x/cbev0x.github.io/_posts/2026-03-01-HackTheBox-Flight.md

 ![](../assets/img/2026-03-01-Flight/21.png)

 ### DCSync Attack
 Our current account is a Microsoft Virtual Account, meaning that if it were to attempt to authenticate over a network, it has no choice other than to fall back to the computer account.
-In our case it's named `G0$`, however these machine accounts aren't meant to be accessed by people and therefore have incredibly long and complex passwords, so we won't be able to crack it after an SMB relay attack.
+In our case it's named `G0$`, however these machine accounts aren't meant to be accessed by people and therefore have incredibly long and complex passwords, so we won't be able to crack it.

 ![](../assets/img/2026-03-01-Flight/22.png)